 REQUIREMENT FOR AN ECC DECISION

-ESOMP systems are planned to be deployed in Europe in early 2013.
+ESOMP systems are planned to be deployed in Europe from early 2013.

 As ESOMPs are generally intended to be used while in motion and move from one country to another, a Decision is required to ensure that ESOMPs comply with the necessary technical requirements and to provide for the harmonised use, exemption from individual licensing and free circulation of these terminals in CEPT.